 Another consideration that affects the consumer's demand for services is known as the "rebound," or "takeback" effect.
 While fuel price increases can be expected to reduce demand for services, this can be partially offset by other factors that cause a decrease in the marginal cost of providing the service.
 Two such factors modeled by the End-Use Consumption Submodule are the responses to increased average equipment efficiency and improved building shell efficiency.
-The proportional change in the marginal cost of service provision due to movement in each of the aforementioned factors relative to their base year values is calculated, and combined with a modified price elasticity of service demand parameter to yield the computed effect on fuel consumption, as shown by the second and third terms of Equation B-95.
-Because these modifications to the basic consumption estimate are each multiplicative, Equation B-95 is capable of accommodating independent changes in each of the underlying driver variables (fuel price, average equipment efficiency, and building shell efficiency) regardless of the directions of movement.
+The proportional change in the marginal cost of service provision due to movement in each of the aforementioned factors relative to their base year values is calculated, and combined with a modified price elasticity of service demand parameter to yield the computed effect on fuel consumption, as shown by the second and third terms of Equation B-104.
+Because these modifications to the basic consumption estimate are each multiplicative, Equation B-104 is capable of accommodating independent changes in each of the underlying driver variables (fuel price, average equipment efficiency, and building shell efficiency) regardless of the directions of movement.
 While the rebound effect due to equipment efficiency improvement is considered for the end-use services of space heating, space cooling, water heating, ventilation, cooking, and lighting, the effect due to building shell improvement is considered only for space heating and space cooling.
-The equipment and building shell efficiency rebound elasticity parameters currently included in the Commercial Module are set to -0.15 for these services.27
+The equipment and building shell efficiency rebound elasticity parameters currently included in the Commercial Module are set to -0.15 for these services.32

-A final modification to the basic estimate of fuel consumption is made in the form of a weather correction, which accounts for known weather abnormalities during historical years of the forecast period, and differences between the base year (1999) weather and "average" or "normal" weather anticipated for future years.
-The basis for the weather correction is the number of population-weighted heating and cooling degree days by Census division for the years 1990 through 2003, together with the long term (30 year) average of each to represent normal weather.
-Because 1999 is the base year for the key Commercial Module parameters, the basic forecast for consumption in other years to provide space heating and space cooling is modified by considering the heating and cooling requirements in that year relative to those prevailing in 1999.
-This is accomplished for heating consumption using a multiplicative factor equal to the ratio of the appropriate degree days, as shown by Equation B-96.
-Values for 2004 have been extrapolated using data through August of that year.
-Years after 2004 are assumed to exhibit the long-term average number of population-weighted heating and cooling degree days by Census division.
-Starting with AEO2005, the long-term average is adjusted over the projection period to account for state population shifts.
-Equation B-97 illustrates the weather correction for space cooling requirements, including an exponential term to reflect the non-linear relationship between weather and cooling requirements.
+A final modification to the basic estimate of fuel consumption is made in the form of a weather correction, which accounts for known weather abnormalities during historical years of the projection period, and differences between the base year (2003) weather and "average" or "normal" weather anticipated for future years.
+The basis for the weather correction is the number of population-weighted heating and cooling degree days by Census division for the years 1990 through 2007, together with the average for the 10-year period from 1997 through 2006 to represent normal weather.
+Because 2003 is the base year for the key Commercial Module parameters, the basic projection for consumption in other years to provide space heating and space cooling is modified by considering the heating and cooling requirements in that year relative to those prevailing in 2003.
+This is accomplished for heating consumption using a multiplicative factor equal to the ratio of the appropriate degree days, as shown by Equation B-105.
+Values for 2008 are developed from the most recent National Oceanic and Atmospheric Administration forecast for heating and cooling degree days.
+Years after 2008 are assumed to exhibit the 10-year average number of population-weighted heating and cooling degree days by Census division.
+The 10-year average is adjusted over the projection period to account for state population shifts.
+Equation B-106 illustrates the weather correction for space cooling requirements, including an exponential term to reflect the non-linear relationship between weather and cooling requirements.

-Applying the price elasticity and rebound effect considerations, together with the weather correction, to the basic estimate of fuel consumption by end-use provides an enhanced forecast of demand for the major fuels of electricity, natural gas, and distillate by equipment directly satisfying the 10 basic end-use services.
+Applying the price elasticity and rebound effect considerations, together with the weather correction, to the basic estimate of fuel consumption by end-use provides an enhanced projection of demand for the major fuels of electricity, natural gas, and distillate by equipment directly satisfying the 10 basic end-use services.
 Consumption of the minor fuels of residual oil, liquid petroleum gas, steam coal, motor gasoline, and kerosene is calculated using a different approach, as is consumption for purposes not yet explicitly modeled.
-These include consumption to provide district services and "non-building" consumption (consumption in the commercial sector not attributable to end-uses within buildings, such as street lighting).
+These include consumption to